Massacres of Albanians in World War I: Kamenica

 During the Serbian armys retreat, the soldiers set fire to Kamenica, Selac, Gradec and Vranisht, after having slaughtered a number of peasants and carried off the women.
 On November 1, 1915, the soldiers placed two pieces of light artillery two hundred paces from the village of Vecali, on the Tetovo-Prizren road, and set fire to the village with these pieces of artillery, killing nearly 65 men, women and children.
 The rest of the peasants managed to flee.
 Before the bombardment of the village, the peasants had given bread to the Serbian soldiers.

 Peja

 In the region of Peja in 1914, Serbian troops would execute roughly 25 Albanian civilians daily.

 Vitia

-In the village of Lubishtë, Serbian troops massacred 104 men, as well as 24 men in Julekar.
+In the village of Lubishtë, Serbian troops massacred 104 men, as well as 24 men in Gjylekar.
 In Lubishtë, the head of the Bakiya family, the old grandmother in the Metushi family and two children of the Emin family were burned alive.